 - You must attend a volunteer orientation.

-Adult volunteer orientations always meet at the bronze tiger statue in the Entry Village circle at 11 am and last about an hour.
-They occur twice monthly on Thursdays and Sundays.
-You do not need to pay for zoo admission or parking to attend.
+Please meet at the bronze tiger statue in the Entry Village circle at 11:00am rain or shine.
+Orientations occur twice monthly on Thursdays and Sundays and last approximately 1.5 hours.
+Please be on time; late arrivals will not be allowed to attend the orientation.
+Pre-registration is not required.
+You do not need to pay for zoo admission or parking to attend the orientation.

 *Dates are subject to change.

 To be a docent, you must be at least 18 years of age and you must participate in our docent training program, offered annually.
-In this 10-week course, you’ll be trained on public speaking, conservation, Zoo history and operation, animal care, taxonomy, and behavior.
+In this 10-week course (held on Sundays from 9:00am - 3:00pm), you’ll be trained on public speaking, conservation, Zoo history and operation, animal care, taxonomy, and behavior.
 Docents are required to volunteer 10 hours per month.

 The Zoo supports future conservation action through engaging youth development volunteer opportunities.
 We have popular summer and year-round programs that are designed to be fun and educational while building job readiness skills and inspiring youth to appreciate, care for, and conserve nature.